Mohammadshah7867/SOC-Analyst-Labs/Active-Directory-SOC/Detecting-AD-Initial-Access.md

 - A third investigation targeting the VPN/RADIUS authentication layer identified a cluster of NPS 6273 (denied) events against a specific account, followed by a 6272 (granted) event, confirming a successful credential attack against the VPN gateway - mirroring the OWA brute-force pattern but at a different layer of the authentication stack.
 - This VPN compromise was corroborated on the Domain Controller via a matching cluster of Windows Security 4625/4624 events for the same account, since NPS in this lab environment runs directly on the DC.
 - VPN-based initial access is a well-documented technique for real-world ransomware groups such as Akira, which per CISA advisories has used VPN brute-forcing, password spraying, and purchased credentials from initial access brokers to gain footholds, in some cases exfiltrating data within two hours of initial access.
+- An independent investigation challenge, using a separate environment with no prior context, was successfully worked through using the same methodology: identifying the web shell filename, its first reconnaissance command, its upload URI path, and its exact deployment timestamp - confirming the underlying detection and investigation approach generalizes beyond the specific walkthrough environment.

 ## Lessons Learned
 - Reinforced that AD-integrated services dramatically increase the impact of what would otherwise be a contained, single-server compromise - a vulnerability in one web application can become a foothold into the entire domain.